ellysh/league-of-legends-fundamentals-en/manuscript/Theory/basic-concepts.md

 I> **Scaling** is the increase in a champion's power as a result of resource acquisition and over time.

-I> **Carry** is a champion with good skills scaling from AD or AP statistics.
+I> **Carry** is a champion with good abilities scaling from AD or AP statistics.
 He becomes the primary damage dealer in the team after buying a few items.
 His presence in teamfights is crucial in mid and late game.

 3. [**Split push**](https://leagueoflegends.fandom.com/wiki/User_blog:Fistful_of_Force/Split_push.) is a single champion pushing on the side lane.
 The plan is to create a threat to destroy an enemy tower or inhibitor.
 This threat forces opponents to react.
 Therefore, the team gains map control and a number advantage in contesting some objective.